-The Bank has also been a longtime supporter of this New Castle County based CDFI, whose mission is to stimulate business growth by educating, empowering, and elevating micro and small business owners/entrepreneurs with augmented technical expertise and access to capital.
-True Access maintains a \$250,000 unsecured 2% working capital line of credit at the Bank and Commercial Lender Greg Makovsky, serves on their loan committee.
-The Bank refers small business lending opportunities to True Access, and many of the Bank's IDA deposit accounts were obtained through a former savings program run by this agency.
+The Bank has been a longtime supporter of this New Castle County based CDFI, whose mission is to stimulate business growth by empowering micro and small business owners/entrepreneurs with augmented technical expertise and access to capital.
+The Bank provides a \$250,000 unsecured 2% working capital line of credit with this CDFI and Commercial Lender Greg Makovsky, serves on their loan committee.
+Additionally, the Bank refers small business lending opportunities to True Access, and many of the Bank's IDA deposit accounts were obtained through a former group savings program run by this CDFI.